 When I was 12, I had my third surgery.
 This one focused on my jaw, which is also a very rare case and affected by the Facial Infiltrating Lipomatosis.
 They told me I would get problems in the future, so they removed everything on the left side as a precaution.
 Before this operation took place, much had to be investigated.
 My head was recreated in 3D, see the photo on the right.
 There is still a big surgery waiting, but I will postpone this operation for as long as possible.
 I think it is nonsense and will only do something when I feel I need it.

 All surgeries have had a big impact on my body.
 A nerve that ran through my tumor is badly damaged.
-Also, after my surgery in 2006, I have had no feeling in my lip for a long time.
-The feeling in my lip has only returned a little bit over the years.
+Also, after my surgery in 2006, they damaged a nerve in my lip which caused loss of feeling and a weird pain in my lip.
 Because half of my face is cut open during operations, I have very large scars.
 They have managed to hide the scars well through plastic surgery.
 In the first two surgeries I also ran a very good chance of becoming blind, but luckily that did not happen.